franciscvass/oci_oke_kyverno/README.md

 ```
 kubectl apply -f depl.yaml
 ```
-- You will get :
+- You will get an error about the number of replicas:
 ```
 Error from server: error when creating "depl.yaml": admission webhook "validate.kyverno.svc-fail" denied the request:
 resource Deployment/demo/nginx-deployment was blocked due to the following policies